Give back to the community and gain valuable legal experience

 Brooklyn Law School offers more than 20 student-run pro bono projects.

-The Parole Advocacy Project partners student volunteers work over winter break with people incarcerated across New York State as they prepare to go before the parole board.
+Appellate Advocates' Parole Advocacy Project partners student volunteers with people incarcerated across New York State as they prepare to go before the parole board.
 Volunteers support applicants in preparing for parole interviews, preparing a packet to provide to the parole board, and in getting access to resources while they are incarcerated and if they are granted release.

-Asylum Relief Project (ARP) – Winter Break Trip
+Asylum Relief Project – Winter or Spring Break Trip

 Brooklyn Law Alternative Spring Break Trip